-Requirements: In addition to paying the registration fee and tuition, students must participate in the entirety of all 15 classes, and complete a final project by May 31, 2022 (project must be postmarked by that date).
+Requirements: In addition to paying the registration fee and tuition, students must participate in the entirety of all 15 classes, and complete a final project by June 5 2024 (project must be postmarked by that date).

 Students must have an email address and access to a computer and telephone in order to take this course.
-Students must be able to call into a long-distance conference call number and use a passcode from their phones.
+Students must be able to call into a long-distance conference call number and use a passcode from their phones, or log onto zoom from their computers.